-We plan to repatriate earnings from China, Switzerland, Germany, Luxembourg, the United Kingdom, and certain other countries in future years and expect the only additional cost associated with the repatriation of such earnings outside the United States will be withholding taxes.
+We plan to repatriate earnings from China, Switzerland, Germany, the United Kingdom, and certain other countries in future years and expect the additional tax costs associated with the repatriation of such earnings will be non-U.S. withholding taxes, certain state taxes, and U.S. taxes on currency gains, if any.
 All other undistributed earnings are considered permanently reinvested.

 The significant assumptions and estimates described in the preceding paragraphs are important contributors to our ultimate effective tax rate for each year in addition to our income mix from geographical regions.
 If any of our assumptions or estimates were to change, or should our income mix from our geographical regions change, our effective tax rate could be materially affected.
-Based on earnings before taxes of \$574.2 million for the year ended December 31, 2017, each increase of \$5.7 million in tax expense would increase our effective tax rate by 1%.
+Based on earnings before taxes of \$651.9 million for the year ended December 31, 2018, each increase of \$6.5 million in tax expense would increase our effective tax rate by 1%.